-Trade the Dax Index CFD – Germany 30 Index CFD
+Trade the DAX Index CFD – Germany 30 Index

-If you like the idea of a fast-moving market with plenty of volatility, then you will love trading the Germany 30 index, commonly referred to as the Dax Index CFD.
+If you like the idea of a fast-moving market with plenty of volatility, then you will love trading the DAX index CFD, also referred to as the Germany 30 index.

 Germany’s Dax index is very similar to the Dow Jones Index, in that it tracks the movement of 30 of the largest stocks on the relative exchange.
 In this case, the Dax index consists of the 30 major German companies trading on the Frankfurt Stock Exchange.

 You will be familiar with the line-up of companies included in the Dax Index, such as;

 - Deutsche Bank

 Why Trade the DAX Index CFD?

 Many traders make the transition from trading direct share CFDs to indices.
 The reason for this is it is much easier to focus on one or two indices, rather than scan through several hundred stocks on a daily basis.

 The Index CFD is the weighted average of the top stocks that comprise the index.
 So if you have a good handle on the largest 30 companies in Germany, then making the transition to trading the Germany 30 index will be seamless.

 For those who aren’t familiar with every stock in the index, technical analysis will allow you to trade based on key technical levels including support/resistance and overbought and oversold levels.